-Summer is finally making an appearance.
-For the gardeners among us, it’s one of the busiest months, as the plant growth increases and the weather keeps us on our toes!
+Summer is only around the corner and for the gardeners among us, May is one of the busiest months for the kitchen garden!
+The plant growth increases and the weather keeps us on our toes!

 Sunny warm days inevitably bring on rapid growth in the kitchen garden, just as with other gardens and lawns.
 However, the warmer weather also encourages the weeds and garden pests to make an appearance.
 Here in the Grim’s Dyke kitchen garden, we’re busy hoeing away weeds and using some clever planting to keep the pesky blackfly away.